-- buy generic Pregabalin online Take employee input to the C-level.
+- click Take employee input to the C-level.
 Have a comment or suggestion box that feeds into senior-level management, and provide a way for senior management to publicly respond to comments.
 Again, this shows that the company takes employee feedback seriously all the way to the top.

 - Allow anonymous input, but also reward those who publicly contribute.
 Not everyone wants their name attached to a comment, so provide a way for employees to contribute suggestions anonymously.
 Because it’s better for the company and employees if people feel free to speak publicly, consider rewarding those who make suggestions under their own name — even if you aren’t able to act upon their suggestions.

 - Take employee input at the lowest levels.
 While it’s important to accept employee input at the C-level, employees and the business are more affected by their opportunity to contribute on the day-to-day level of their routine work.
 Senior managers need to set a tone that encourages lower-level managers to solicit and reward employee input.